-Nineteenth-century British and American Art and Visual Culture with a particular interest in gender and sexuality, and in questions of visual racism; Danish art and culture in the nineteenth century; the history of art history; visual art and poetry, 1850 to the present.
+Nineteenth-century art and culture in Denmark, Britain and America, with a particular interest in gender and sexuality, and in questions of visual racism; the history of art history; visual art and poetry, 1850 to the present.
 Further Information

 Teaching and supervision